RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

     <div class="video-caption">Clip Grouping going wrong</div>
 {:/nomarkdown}

 Above you can see that I have 2 "Clip Selection Groups" as indicated by the `01` in the upper left.
 I select one... wait, just one?
 It's a selection group?
 Anyway, I cut it and now I have a weird partial group.
-If I restart this and click the top-bar of the clip it works as expected.
+If I restart this process and click the top-bar of the clip instead of the body it works as expected.
+Messing this up is surprisingly easy if you're trying to work quickly.

 Ugh.
 [Reaper](http://reaper.fm/) does this too.
 Clips are grouped instead of tracks.
 Here's why I don't like this...